 Education means a great deal to us, because we believe education strongly supports future success.
-Within our accredited private Christian school, boys work on courses led by certified teachers, with individual tutoring available to assist those who are struggling.
+Within our private Christian school with fully accredited classes, boys work on courses led by certified teachers, with individual tutoring available to assist those who are struggling.
 Credits earned can easily transfer to private or public schools at home.
 Boys may also study basic vocational skills including woodworking, basic electrical, construction and carpentry, shop skills, basic automotive, and others.
 After graduating from our rehab, boys may decide to continue their classwork from home through the online Alpha Omega Academy that we use.

 Many young men have turned their lives around and have gone on to make a difference for Christ after graduating from Teen Challenge Adventure Ranch.
 We would love to talk with you to determine if our boarding school is a good option for your son.
 Whether you decide on Teen Challenge Adventure Ranch, a school in Birmingham, Alabama, or another program, we hope your family can experience the restoration that Christ can bring.
 Please read the rest of our website and use our inquiry form or call us today.

 We are glad you chose to look at our Christian rehab for teenage boys as you search for a rehab or addiction treatment center in or around Birmingham, Alabama.

 |More about therapeutic schools in or near Birmingham, Alabama: |